admozh17/ybr/README.md

 * Swap Whisper for AssemblyAI or Deepgram.
 * Use PaddleOCR for multilingual overlays.
 * Add vision‑only landmarks via Google Vision or CLIP.

+## Running without Docker

+This project now runs without Docker dependencies.
+Instead of using Docker for the Qdrant vector database, we use a local installation:

+1. The `qdrant-server` package is included in `requirements.txt`
+2. Use `start_qdrant.py` to run the vector database locally
+3. The database files are stored in the `qdrant_data` directory

+This makes the project more portable and easier to deploy on platforms like Vercel.